 Moving abroad is always going to be challenging, especially when you plan to go on a Working Holiday type adventure.
 The Holiday part is arguably the more appealing part of such a visa, with the Working part being a major point of stress for most travellers.
 Finding a job in a completely new country can be a daunting task.
 Especially if you do not have the resources or knowledge to point you in the right direction when you find yourself looking for a job abroad.
 With that said, we thought it would be helpful to our wonderful nurses out there to share some tips from our travellers on how to get a nursing job while travelling in Australia.

-The following tips were shared with us from our wonderful ex-travellers, Gemma Thompson and Ruth Dickinson.
+The following tips were shared with us from two wonderful ex-travellers, Gemma Thompson and Ruth Dickinson.

 What is your profession?
 Registered nurse